 660 Douglas Pike, Smithfield, RI 02917

-Thank you for your interest in applying to the Blackbird Farm Farmers Market in partnership with Eat Drink RI.
+Thank you for your interest in applying to the Eat Drink RI Farmers Market at Blackbird Farm.
 Please review our market requirements below before submitting your application through online registration and credit card payment available by clicking the ADD TO EVENT CART button above.

 Farmers markets are for people from all walks of life and all ages who share a common belief that farmers and local producers are a vital part of our community.
 This market will support the local food economy, showcase a wide variety of products and tap into a region of the state that doesn’t offer an extensive outdoor market other than ours.
 The Blackbird Farm Farmers Market will support local farmers and producers, improve access to fresh fruits, vegetables and other farm products, encourage sustainability, and educate the community on the importance of local foods.
 We enforce the below rules: